ERASMUS+ Placement funding

 - At a company in the public or private sector (including schools and universities).

-Please note: ERASMUS+ funding is not provided for a traineeship conducted in an international organization, German embassies or any German diplomatic representation.
+Please note: To get a graduate internship funded it is important to apply for it while still being a student at HTW Berlin.
+And ERASMUS+ funding is not provided for a traineeship conducted in an international organization, German embassies or any German diplomatic representation.

 The application procedure

 Places on the ERASMUS+ programme are awarded on a first-come first-served basis.
 The application deadline is six weeks before the start of the traineeship.

 All documents for the application you will find using the online application portal.
 Please use the online input mask for your first registration.

 Please inform us about a need of special funding.
 So we can apply for it.

 Online language courses and tests

 - All students will have to pass an online language test in the working language before and after their traineeship.
 This is just for the evaluation of language knowledge and improvement and is no criteria for getting the ERASMUS+ scholarship.
 Native speaker do not need a language test.